brooklyncentral/clocker2/docs/swarm-cluster.md

 ---

 ### Overview
-With Clocker 2, you can easily deploy and manage Docker Swarm clusters.
+With Clocker, you can easily deploy and manage Docker Swarm clusters.
 They are production-ready infrastructure with TLS, high-availability and extensions like Flannel, Calico and Canal for networking.

 Can also connect to existing infrastructure provisioned and managed externally, by specifying appropriate API endpoints.